ChristianJaimes/retry_ops/README.md

-# Retryer
+# sure_retry

-Retryer is a Python library designed to simplify the creation of retry decorators.
-With Retryer, you can effortlessly add retry logic to your functions, helping them handle transient errors more gracefully.
+sure_retry is a Python library designed to simplify the creation of retry decorators.
+With sure_retry, you can effortlessly add retry logic to your functions, helping them handle transient errors more gracefully.

 ## Features